StarsExpress/Blackjack-Monkey-Intro/README.md

 # Blackjack: Probabilities Game 🔢
 Don't worry if you aren't familiar with Blackjack.
 Check it out: https://www.wikihow.com/Play-Blackjack

-https://www.wikihow.com/Sample/Blackjack-Rules: casinos typically share general rules, and only differ in a few variations.
+https://www.wikihow.com/Sample/Blackjack-Rules: casinos share general rules, and differ in a few variations.

-https://www.wikihow.com/Sample/Blackjack-Chart: each variation has its own basic strategy.
+https://www.wikihow.com/Sample/Blackjack-Chart: each variation has own basic strategy.
 Here is a general version.

 For more info, just Google "Blackjack Rules" & "Blackjack Basic Strategy".